arrikenw/IT-Project/README.md

 #### Home

-The home page is shown after successful login or clicking on logo in the header

-Its files are stored in the home folder which contains
+The home page is shown after successful login or clicking on logo in the header.
+Related files are stored in ```/client/src/header```, which contains:

 - Home page
 - Welcome message

 #### Profile page

-The user profile page contains:
+The user profile can be accessed through the search screen or by clicking on a link to the user's profile.
+Related files are stored in ```/client/src/profile```, which contains:

 - Infinite scrolling list of posts
 - Pinned posts
 - User's profile details

-These files are located in the profile folder

 #### Posts

+Posts appear in the search screen, in a user's feed, and when a post is expanded.
+Related files are stored in ```/client/src/Post```

 Each post contains: